-Read the Business Wales guides on Contract Types and Employer Responsibilities (Business Wales website).
+Read the Business Wales guides on Contract Types and Employer Responsibilities (UK Government website).

 Always remember that you have legal, moral and emotional responsibilities for the people you employ – they have their own commitments and financial needs.
 Make sure you understand the employment laws and your obligations, for example paying their tax through PAYE, working conditions, proper health and safety training, holiday provision and so on.
 As an employer, you must also take a leadership role.
 Show you have a clear vision of success.
 Show the leadership qualities of creativity, focus, enjoyment in your work and motivation – and your employees will react positively.
 The trick is to show this kind of leadership even when you’re feeling ‘down’ yourself.
-Read the Business Wales guide on Employing Staff for the First Time (Business Wales website).
+Read the UK Government guide on Employing Staff for the First Time (UK Government website).

 At different times in your business life you’ll probably find yourself playing many roles.
 Let’s look at how these roles work and why relationships, how you deal with them and the roles you’ll need to play are so important.

 |YOUR ROLE||WHO YOU ARE RELATING TO||WHAT YOU ARE TRYING TO ACHIEVE||THE SKILLS YOU’LL NEED|

 |LISTENER||Your customers||To understand their needs so that you can sell them what they want||Being able to ask the right questions, listen and manage your emotions.
 Selling skills|